 In 2011, Weis released Excitable Audible, a CD of 14 songs of manipulated sound.
 The songs were created from samples of commonplace, everyday sounds including trash hitting the trash can, plastic lids spinning, kitchen dishes rattling, and the dogs ball bouncing, among others.
 All 14 songs from Excitable Audible have been broadcast on multiple US radio stations and tracks were heard on London's Resonance FM.

 In 2015, Weis released Parrot & Paperback, a four-part composition created from samples of sounds made by Congo, an African Grey Parrot, paired with the sound of a paperback book (about the Congo jungle) dropping on the floor.
 Parrot & Paperback has been heard on many US radio stations including WFMU (named the New Release of the Day), WPKN (named a Favorite of the Week, Top 10 list for 2015), KAOS, KUNM, KBOO, WMUA, WZBC, as well as on London's Resonance FM.
 It was also on A Closer Listen's list of Top 10 "Happiest Music of 2015."

-Mystery of the Egg, Excitable Audible and Parrot & Paperback are all available from CD Baby and its Digital Distribution Partners including iTunes and CDBaby
+Mystery of the Egg, Excitable Audible and Parrot & Paperback are all available from CDBaby and its Digital Distribution Partners including iTunes.